alphagov/rails_translation_manager/docs/creating-locale-files.md

 3. wait for translation to happen

-4. receive translation file back, check it for [character encoding issues](https://github.com/alphagov/character_encoding_cleaner)
+4. receive translation file back

 5. import the translation file using either: